0kcal/0kcal/README.md

 ### Cravings

 People have habits, and people crave certain food and soft-drinks.
-The drinks situation is basically soved, thanks to flavored sparkling water (e.g. La Croix), in combination with sugarfree Red Bull, Coke Zero and similar.
+The drinks situation is basically solved, thanks to flavored sparkling water (e.g. La Croix), in combination with sugarfree Red Bull, Coke Zero and similar.

 Meanwhile for food, there are only a few options available.
-This project aims to cover the regular fitness nutritient goals described above, there are other diets (e.g. Keto) that work differently.
+This project aims to cover the regular fitness nutrition goals described above, there are other diets (e.g. Keto) that work differently.

 Since the regular fitness diet is based around a low fat intake, you have to optimize for that.